mkmacho/qualitative-interviews/README.md

 python -m pip install -r local_requirements.txt
 ```

-Now add your OpenAI API key to the environment:
+**Step 3:** Now add your OpenAI API key to the environment:

 ```bash
 export OPENAI_API_KEY=<YOUR_OPENAI_API_KEY>
 ```

-Finally, to store interview sessions, you can use PostgreSQL, AWS DynamoDB, Redis, or any other database---even writing to file---you wish.
+**Step 4:** Finally, to store interviews, you can use PostgreSQL, AWS DynamoDB, Redis, or any other database.
 However, Postgres, Dynamo, and Redis are natively supported.
 With Postgres, run the following with your saved Postgres variables:

 ```bash
 export DATABASE=POSTGRES